cadet/CADET-Core/BUILD-OSX.md

     Using MKL (sequential): Execute `cmake -DCMAKE_INSTALL_PREFIX="<ROOT>/install" -DBLA_VENDOR=Intel10_64lp_seq ../`

     Using MKL (parallel): Execute `cmake -DCMAKE_INSTALL_PREFIX="<ROOT>/install" -DBLA_VENDOR=Intel10_64lp ../`

+There are further compile flags that can be passed to the above cmake command, please refer to the build options described in the developer guide.

 * Execute `make`
 * Execute `make install`